 A large percentage of our portfolio investments will be investments that are not publicly traded.
 The fair value of investments that are not publicly traded may not be readily determinable.
 We will value these investments quarterly at fair value as determined in good faith by our board of directors.
 However, we may be required to value our investments more frequently as determined in good faith by our board of directors to the extent necessary to reflect significant events affecting their value.
 Where appropriate, our board of directors may utilize the services of an independent valuation firm to aid it in determining fair value.
 The types of factors that may be considered in valuing our investments include the nature and realizable value of any collateral, the portfolio company's ability to make payments and its earnings, the markets in which the portfolio company does business, comparison to publicly traded companies, discounted cash flow and other relevant factors.
-Because such valuations, and particularly valuations of private investments and private companies, are inherently uncertain, may fluctuate over short periods of time and may be based on estimates, our determinations of fair value may differ materially from the values that would have been used if a ready market for these investments existed.
+Because such valuations, and particularly valuations of fair value may differ materially from the values that would have been used if a ready market for these investments existed.
 Our net asset value could be adversely affected if our determinations regarding the fair value of our investments are materially higher than the values that we ultimately realize upon the sale of our investments.